ENHANCE-PET/MOOSE/README.md

 **Remember:** Adhering to these file naming and directory structure conventions ensures smooth and efficient processing with MOOSE 2.0.
 Happy segmenting! 🚀

+## A Note on QIMP Python Packages: The 'Z' Factor 📚🚀

+All of our Python packages here at QIMP carry a special signature – a distinctive 'Z' at the end of their names.
+The 'Z' is more than just a letter to us; it's a symbol of our forward-thinking approach and commitment to continuous innovation.

+Our MOOSE package, for example, is named as 'moosez', pronounced "moose-see".
+So, why 'Z'?

+Well, in the world of mathematics and science, 'Z' often represents the unknown, the variable that's yet to be discovered, or the final destination in a series.
+We at QIMP believe in always pushing boundaries, venturing into uncharted territories, and staying on the cutting edge of technology.
+The 'Z' embodies this philosophy.
+It represents our constant quest to uncover what lies beyond the known, to explore the undiscovered, and to bring you the future of medical imaging.

+Each time you see a 'Z' in one of our package names, be reminded of the spirit of exploration and discovery that drives our work.
+With QIMP, you're not just installing a package; you're joining us on a journey to the frontiers of medical image processing.
+Here's to exploring the 'Z' dimension together! 🚀

 ## 🦌 MOOSE: An ENHANCE-PET Project

 ![Alt Text](https://github.com/QIMP-Team/MOOSE/blob/main/Images/DALL·E%202022-11-01%2018.13.35%20-%20a%20moose%20with%20majestic%20horns.png)